yan-055/Movie-Recommendation-System/README.md

 The model is trained and evaluated based on MovieLens 100K Dataset.

-[This project](https://github.com/yan-055/Movie-recommendation-system/blob/main/movie%20recommender.ipynb) provides a description about recommender systems and the autoencoder model.
+[This project](https://github.com/yan-055/Movie-recommendation-system/blob/main/movie%20recommender.ipynb) provides a detailed description about recommender systems and the autoencoder model.